Starhopping for Beginners

 While we’re finding other major constallations from The Plough – here’s two more for the Winter and Spring months…

-Firstly, following the upper left and lower right stars of the “bucket” across the sky through the dimmer stars of Ursa Major and Lynx brings us to two bright stars.
+Firstly, following the upper left and lower right stars of the “bucket” across the sky through the dimmer stars of Ursa Major and Lynx brings us to rock climbing and to two bright stars. .
 Theses are the Twins of Gemini, Castor and Pollux.
 Both are interesting stars – Castor can be seen as a binary star in a modest telescope, one star being a little brighter than the other.
 Pollux has the distinction of being the brightest star in the sky known to have a planet circling it, although sadly visibility of this way beyond the means of amateur telescopes.

 Secondly, following the upper and lower left stars of the bucket brings us eventually to Leo the Lion, specifically its brightest star Regulus.